xexeo/til/README.md

 # Today I Learneds

-Learned about TILs [Simon Willison's](https://simonwillison.net/2020/Apr/20/self-rewriting-readme/), Weblog He pointed to [John Branchaud](https://github.com/jbranchaud/til) explainin a TIL:
+Learned about TILs [Simon Willison's](https://simonwillison.net/2020/Apr/20/self-rewriting-readme/), Weblog He pointed to [John Branchaud](https://github.com/jbranchaud/til) explaining a TIL:

 > A collection of concise write-ups on small things I learn day to day across a variety
 > of languages and technologies.